RuliaReader/Rulia/plugins/README.md

 # Rulia Plugin

-This project contains some plugin source code for the Rulia.
+This directory contains some plugin source code for Rulia.

-For more information about the Rulia plugin, please read https://github.com/LancerComet/RuliaReader/issues/58.
+For more information about Rulia plugin, please read https://github.com/LancerComet/RuliaReader/issues/58.

 ## File structure